pranayagarwal7/Credit_Card_Fraud_Detection/README.md

-# Credit_Card_Fraud_Detection
+### Credit Card Fraud Detection

-Credit Card Fraud Detection  Identifies fraudulent transactions using machine learning and rule-based systems.
-Analyzes transaction data for patterns and anomalies.
-Applies predefined rules to flag suspicious activity.
-Prevents financial losses for consumers and businesses.
+Credit card fraud detection involves identifying fraudulent transactions before they are authorized.
+This is typically done using a combination of machine learning algorithms and rule-based systems.
+Machine learning models analyze vast amounts of transaction data to identify patterns and anomalies that may indicate fraudulent activity.
+Rule-based systems, on the other hand, apply predefined rules to flag suspicious transactions based on specific criteria such as unusual spending patterns or high-risk locations.
+By combining these methods, fraud detection systems can effectively prevent financial losses for both consumers and businesses.